mamyraoby/laravel-proxy/README.md

 - `PROXY_URL`:

     Accepted value: The **base URL** of the reverse proxy server.
 Example: *https://example.com*, make sure to include the port if you run from port different form 80 or 443.
 Default to `APP_URL` env value if not set.

+- `PROXY_TRUSTED_IPS`:

+    A set of trusted proxies IP address, separated by comma.

+    Example: `PROXY_TRUSTED_IPS=172.1.0.0,192.168.1.1`

+    Default to `*` if not set, which means always trust everything.

+    Unset this variable if your server has dynamic IP address or in case you don't know exactly the IP addresses for your server.